Stepping Out (play): Productions

-The original production of Stepping Out premiered in 1984 at Leatherhead Theatre, directed by actress Julia McKenzie with cast: Barbara Ferris (Mavis), Sheri Shepstone (Mrs. Fraser), Charlotte Barker (Lynne), Josephine Gordon (Dorothy), Barbara Young (Maxine), Gabrielle Lloyd (Andy), Ben Aris (Geoffrey), Diane Langton (Sylvia), Peggy Phango (Rose) and Marcia Warren (Vera).
+The original production of Stepping Out premiered in 1984 at the Thorndike Theatre, Leatherhead, directed by actress Julia McKenzie with cast: Barbara Ferris (Mavis), Sheri Shepstone (Mrs. Fraser), Charlotte Barker (Lynne), Josephine Gordon (Dorothy), Barbara Young (Maxine), Gabrielle Lloyd (Andy), Ben Aris (Geoffrey), Diane Langton (Sylvia), Peggy Phango (Rose) and Marcia Warren (Vera).
 A tour of the production followed.
 The play opened in the West End at the Duke of York's Theatre, on 24 September 1984, and ran for nearly three years until 1 July 1987.
 It was awarded the Evening Standard Theatre Award for Best Comedy in 1984.

 The play has been produced internationally, and a Broadway run began in 1987, opening at the John Golden Theatre on 11 January, running for 73 performances before closing on 15 March.
 It was directed by Tommy Tune; the cast included Pamela Sousa, Carole Shelley, Janet Eilber, Carol Woods, Cherry Jones and Meagen Fay.

 A musical version, entitled Stepping Out—The Musical, with a book by Richard Harris, lyrics by Mary Stewart-David, music by Denis King, and starring Liz Robertson, opened at the Theatre Royal, Plymouth 7, November 1996 and then, following a tour, at the Albery Theatre in London in October 1997, Bill Kenwright producing.
 The show has been adapted for American audiences by Astrid Ronning and Nina Seely as One Night A Week.